HyroVitalyProtago/GithubAPI/README.md

+# GithubAPI
-# GithubAPI -- Port of GithubAPI v3 in Lua for Codea
+Port of GithubAPI v3 in Lua for Codea

 ## Work in progress

-A module called Github provide you some more complicated actions without direct calls to api.
+A module called Codea (inside GithubAPI) provide you some more complicated actions without direct calls to api.

 Examples:
 - Create a Github repository from your current project in Codea,
 - Download an entire project from Github directly into Codea project.
-- ...
+- Commit in codea branch of your project
+- Merge codea branch into master

 ### Functions